Should money grow on dead trees?

 Blackrock’s letters to CEOs and clients are long on sustainability but say nothing about deforestation…

-Planet Tracker highlighted the lack of disclosure regarding deforestation risk in a recent report on Exchange Traded Funds (ETFs) and flagged three financial institutions that are responsible for around 70 per cent of the total ETF market (Blackrock, Vanguard, and State Street).
+Planet Tracker highlighted the lack of disclosure regarding deforestation risk in a recent report on ETFs and flagged three financial institutions that are responsible for around 70 per cent of the total ETF market (BlackRock, Vanguard, and State Street).

 Last week, Larry Fink, founder and CEO of Blackrock, wrote a letter to CEOs of the companies in which Blackrock invests and another to the company’s clients.
 Both these letters discuss in detail the various approaches that Blackrock intends to take to climate risk, sustainable reporting and a variety of other related issues.